 For more information on clinical services please visit our FAQ and resource page or contact us directly.

-KBFPC receives financial support from client and community donations, and from the State of Alaska through two programs that help make our care accessible to all: Ladies First Breast & Cervical Health Check and the Title X Family Planning program.
+KBFPC receives financial support from client and community donations, and from the State of Alaska through two programs that help make our care accessible to all: Alaska Breast + Cervical (AK B+C) Screening Assistance Program and the Title X Family Planning program.

 Enrollment in either program is based on an income assessment which includes a client’s family/household size and monthly or annual income, and Clinic staff can help determine client eligibility.
 For more information on KBFPC’s income guidelines for these programs, click here.
 Private insurance and Medicaid are also accepted.